convoyinc/redux-thunk-context/README.md

 }
 ```

 `reduxThunkContextMiddleware` takes one argument, a function that creates a context object for a call stack to use.
-Note that it adds a `_contextObject: true` property to the object to identify it as a context object.
+Note, that it adds a `_contextObject: true` property to the object to identify it as a context object.